Cooking your Raw Salt Beef

 Our Raw Salt Beef is brined & soaked, then vacuum packed ensuring a good shelf life.
 Simply open, cook and serve.

 NOTHING EATS BETTER THAN HOME COOKED SALT BEEF

-If your looking for London's best cooked salt beef, order NOW to enjoy at home or we offer a wholesale service to restaurants, cafes and street food venues.
+If your looking for London's best raw salt beef, order NOW to enjoy at home or we offer a wholesale service to restaurants, cafes and street food venues.